 Not sure how to become a minimalist?
 It’s easier than you think!
 Don’t let the pressure to adapt the all-or-nothing attitude of extreme minimalism, stop you from discovering sustainable ways to start living with less stuff.
-If you’re looking for answers to any of these three questions, explore our guide below to learn more about minimalist living!
+Explore our guide below to learn more about minimalist living!

 What Is a Minimalist?

 Ready to give the lifestyle a try?
 From changing your attitude to decluttering your home, follow these steps to become a minimalist and live a more intentional life!

 Begin with One Aspect of Your Life

 You don’t have to give away all of your belongings and buy a tiny home to adopt a minimalist philosophy!
 Maybe your journey with minimalism starts with cleaning out your closet.
 Or perhaps it begins with letting go of toxic relationships.
 It could also mean learning to purchase fewer things.
 While minimalism can be applied to every aspect of your life—from cleaning to relationships—pick just one area to get started!

 What can you not live without?
 Making a mental or physical note of your favorite clothing, decorations, and household items is a simple step toward minimalism.
 Stop getting hung up on what you “should” keep.
 It’s easy to let an unwanted gift from an aunt collect dust, but if you’re never going to use it, and it doesn’t bring you joy (as the KonMari Method encourages), it’s time to say goodbye.
 Take inventory of what you actually want and need in your ideal life.
 The 100 Things Challenge is a great place to start!

 After you’ve determined what’s necessary to keep, it’s time to purge physical clutter.
 Follow this guide to learn how to declutter your home!
 Once you know what to get rid of, consider donating household items.
 Need some emotional support while getting rid of sentimental items?
 Listen to this TEDx Talk on The Art of Letting Go.